RobinLiu69/AfternoonBrainstorming/README.en.md

 > Each turn, draw one card from your deck and gain one attack opportunity.

 > [!NOTE]
-> Attack opportunities are displayed as colored squares in the bottom-left corner: white, blue, and red, each with 10 uses.
+> Attack opportunities are displayed as colored squares in the bottom corner: First, when attack opportunity is under 10 or equal will be displayed in white, then blue, then red.

 > [!TIP]
 > - Press **1–9**, **0** to place the corresponding card in your hand onto the board at the mouse position (or cast a spell).
 > - **Space**: Place the last card in your hand.
 > - **A**: Attack.
 > - **E**: End your turn.
-> - The bottom area displays your deck and discard pile.
+> - The bottom area displays your deck and discard pile card infos.
 Minions that die or used spell cards go to the discard pile.

 ---